menandmice/micetro_docs/guides/user-manual/console_actions.rst

 There are two ways to search/view the object change history:

-* From the Menu Bar.
+* From the *Menu Bar*.
 With this option, you select the type of object to search change history for.

-* Through the Object Browser.
+* Through the *Object Browser*.
 With this option, you select the object first, and then search for the change history.

+.. _history-menu:

 Accessing via the Menu Bar
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. From the menu bar, select Query, Object History.
-The History Query tab displays.
+1. From the menu bar, select :guilabel:`Query --> Object History`.
+The *History Query* tab displays.

 .. image:: ../../images/console-history-query.png
   :width: 90%
   :align: center

-2. Where text contains.
+Where text contains
   Type any words that the text contains.

-3. Made by.
+Made by
   Type the user login name.

-4. Starting on/Ending on.
+Starting on/Ending on
   To query based upon a date range, type the starting and ending range dates.
 For example, to find all changes made in 2007, in the Starting on field type 1/1/2007 and in the Ending on field, type 12/31/07.
 For example, to find all changes made in 2007, in the Starting on field type 1/1/2007 and in the Ending on field, type 12/31/07.

-5. Only show objects of type.
+Only show objects of type
   Click the drop-down list arrow, and select the type of object for which you want to find change history.

-6. Limit to \____\ Results.
+Limit to ____ Results
   Enter the maximum number of results to display.

-7. Click Search.
+2. Click :guilabel:`Search`.
 Any matching results are displayed in the lower portion of the tab.

 .. image:: ../../images/console-history-query-results.png
   :width: 90%